mvp/uhubctl/README.md

 #### _Raspberry Pi turns power off on all ports, not just the one I specified_

-This is limitation of Raspberry Pi hardware design.
+This is the limitation of Raspberry Pi hardware design.
+As a workaround, you can buy any external USB hub from supported list above, attach it to any USB port of Raspberry Pi, and control power on its ports independently.

 For reference, supported Raspberry Pi models have following internal USB topology: